JakaAmbrus/PSP_Sketcher/README.md

 # PlaySketcher Portable
-This is my twist on the basic drawing game where I try to add as much of personality as able in a simple web drawing game.
+This is my twist on the basic drawing game where I try to add as much of my personality as possible in a simple web drawing game.
 The PlayStation Portable was my childhood dream come true, after begging my parents for months I got the console and I wanted to implement the design of this website to something dear to me.
 Check out the features such and be sure to check out the mobile version since I tried to make it responsive.

 ## Game Demo